-“People don’t realize that maybe Mom and Dad planned for or had money to live 20 years, but now they’re living to 95, and they’ve run out of money,” said Gail Gibson Hunt, chief executive of the National Alliance for Caregiving, another nonprofit that advocates for caregivers.
-“It comes as a rude shock that this isn’t already paid for somehow.”
+"People don't realize that maybe mom and dad planned for or had money to live 20 years, but now they're living to 95 and they've run out of money," says Gail Gibson Hunt, chief executive of the National Alliance for Caregiving, a nonprofit organization that advocates for caregivers.
+"It comes as a rude shock that this isn't already paid for somehow."

 When financial shortfalls arise, it often falls on relatives and friends to cover the difference.
 More than 40 percent of caregivers spend at least $5,000 a year to help pay for transportation, clothing and medical costs, according to a survey by Caring.com, a website that helps pair consumers with caregivers.

-The burden can cause those caregivers to cut back on other financial goals, such as saving for retirement or for their children’s college education, Hunt said.
+The burden can cause those caregivers to cut back on other financial goals, such as saving for retirement or for their children's college education, Hunt added.

 When Jan Wirpel first moved in with her parents in Minneapolis in 2000, her plan was to save money to buy a condo.
 But several months later, her father, Gene Wirpel, began to have serious complications related to his diabetes.
 Doctors said he had six months to live.

-But after he died, her mother had her own health problems.
+But after he died, her mother had her own health issues.
 They learned she has fibromyalgia, a disorder that causes pain throughout her body.
-As the pain worsened, she became less able to help with household chores.
+As the pain worsened, she became less able to help with house chores.
 Wirpel now cares for her mother, who is also experiencing memory loss, on a daily basis.

 Financial experts say it may be easier to have conversations about how to cover living expenses and other bills before health issues arise.
 But few families get around to it.